 Firstly, let’s clear up the original question, can you vape CBD oil?

-CBD oils such as Nature & Bloom CBD oils are not fit for vaping, they are used sublingually and if used in a vapouriser you might break it!
+Not all CBD oils are fit for vaping, almost all are used sublingually (exclusively) and if used in a vaporizer you might break it!

 When looking at products to vape, you can break up the two related sub categories as noted below.